tagview/arcanist-extensions/README.md

 This extension implements a generic [TAP](http://testanything.org/) test engine, so Arcanist may run tests from any tool that has a TAP compatible output.

-To use this extension, you must specify the command that will run your tests (just make sure that this command returns a TAP compatible output):
+To use this extension, you must inform the command that will run your tests (just make sure that this command returns a TAP formatted output on `STDOUT`):

 ```json
 {